AndyObtiva/glimmer-dsl-tk/README.md

 ### Hello, Text!

+You may use the META+F shortcut to bring up the Find Dialog.

 Icons used in this sample were made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>

 Glimmer code (from [samples/hello/hello_text.rb](samples/hello/hello_text.rb)):